Skip to content

 Note

-There was a change in 0.23.0: the import path must be to a module in which the registration via the Instance object is automatically triggered.
+As of version 0.23.0, the import path must point to a module where the Instance object triggers automatic registration.
 See Connection.

 --app